Workers’ Compensation Related Statutes

 - Sec.
 20-507.
 Certified appraiser or licensed provisional appraiser not considered an employee under section 31-275.

-Selected statutes pertaining to compensation benefits for auxiliary fire, police and civil preparedness personnel:
+Selected statutes pertaining to compensation benefits for auxiliary fire, police and civil preparedness personnel and volunteers that conduct homeland security:

 - Sec.
 28-14.
 Compensation for death, disability or injury.